ramikate/ramikate/READaboutME.md

 💡 What I'm working on

-🚀 Building an MVP for a gamified learning platform using Discord bots!
+🚀 Building an MVP for a gamified learning platform using Discord bots (migrating to React!)
 - Using MEE6, TriviaBot, and Zapier to create an interactive learning experience
 - Exploring role-based progression, XP rewards, and real-world challenges
 - Testing the concept before expanding into a full-fledged platform